Why you’d want a Mercedes-Benz W113 230-280SL

 Most were sold with both hard- and soft-tops, but some were soft-top only.

-Beware the 230SL ‘California Coupé’ with removable hardtop but the hood well replaced by a drop-down bench, giving a 2+2 configuration.
-Though rare these are not sought-after, a soft-top being useful in case of sudden showers.
+Beware the 250/280SL ‘California Coupé’ with removable hardtop but the hood well replaced by a drop-down bench, giving a 2+2 configuration.
+Though rare these are not sought-after, in the UK at least – having a soft-top can be useful in case of sudden showers.

 This should not be confused with the optional side-facing ‘jump seat’ available for cars equipped with the hood, and fitted to the 250SL in our photographs.